the-t-in-rtf/gpii-testem/docs/testem-component.md

 The `gpii.testem` component is designed to:

-1. Instrument the code under test
+1. Instrument the code under test.
-2. start test fixtures
+2. Start test fixtures.
-3. Run Testem tests
+3. Run Testem tests.
-4. Prepare a coverage report
+4. Prepare a coverage report.
-5. Clean up temporary files (instrumented source, browser data, coverage data)
+5. Clean up temporary files (instrumented source, browser data, coverage data).

 For basic usage instructions and requirements, see the [README file](../README.md).
 For detailed configuration options, see below.